 The samples were delivered or sent by courier to NMI.
 Once received, the samples were photographed and copies were provided to FSANZ for approval prior to analysis.

 NMI prepared samples according to the sample preparation procedures provided by FSANZ.
 Each sample was weighed (before and after preparation where appropriate), homogenised and combined to form one composite sample.
+Individual samples for coffee and cola were prepared for individual analysis of caffeine.
 Nutrients analysed in this program are listed in Table 2.

 NMI conducted the analyses at their Melbourne laboratories.
 Methods of analysis used have been accredited by the National Association of Testing Authorities.